-Information on available scholarships can be found on the student portal, Connect (connect.parkland.edu).
+Information on available scholarships may be found in the scholarship search in my.parkland.edu.

 Special Scholarships

 ACADEMIC OPPORTUNITY SCHOLARSHIP FOR UNDER-REPRESENTED STUDENTS.
 This two-year merit scholarship is awarded to District 505 graduating seniors who represent a cultural, ethnic, or racially underrepresented group at Parkland College, or in a specific career/degree field.
 Covers 50 percent of full-time in-district tuition and fees, but does not cover books, supplies, or noncredit course costs.
 Eligibility is contingent upon a 3.0 cumulative GPA on a 4.0 scale or a 4.0 on a 5.0 scale and demonstrated participation in high school and/or community activities.